hairline-bandit/CSC-Crypto/README.md

 It is centralized because I have absolutely no clue how to make a P2P network.

 If you are cloning make sure to move the files from "text_databases" to "src" so that Python can access them

-### It is now deployed:

-Go to https://csc-crypto.herokuapp.com/ to do stuff